MicroStrategy/embedding-sdk-docs/docs/workflow.md

 ---
 title: Workflow to Use REST APIs and the Embedding SDK
+description: You can create a workflow that combines REST APIs and the JavaScript Embedding SDK.
+We have provided a sample that illustrates how to use REST APIs to authenticate and search for documents in a specific folder, and then use the JavaScript Embedding SDK to embed a document selected from the search results, as a MicroStrategy dossier, in a web application.
 ---

 You can create a workflow that combines REST APIs and the JavaScript Embedding SDK.
 We have provided a sample that illustrates how to use REST APIs to authenticate and search for documents in a specific folder, and then use the JavaScript Embedding SDK to embed a document selected from the search results, as a MicroStrategy dossier, in a web application.